umbraco/UmbracoDocs/commerce-add-ons/packages/product-feeds/installation.md

 it is always advisable to take a complete backup of your site/database before upgrading.
 {% endhint %}

 The Product Feeds package uses a database migration for both installs and upgrades.
-Upgrading is generally a case of installing the latest version via nuget over the existing package and re-start your website.
+Upgrading is generally a case of installing the latest version via NuGet over the existing package and restarting the website.